DIY (DO IT YOURSELF) ON–PAGE SEO PRACTICES

 4. Embedded ties.

 These are connections from other pages to your website.
-In this respect, social media can be very beneficial, but getting other quality sites connected to your content often goes a long way to increase your rating.
+In this respect, social media can be very beneficial, but getting other quality sites connected to your content often goes a long way to increasing your rating.
 Search engines will judge you by the company you carry, so your goal is to provide outgoing and incoming ties of high quality.

 5. Web design is open.